-Regular comparisons should be made against a reference instrument, such as an Assmann psychrometer or another chilled-mirror hygrometer, or even a relative humidity instrument, as the operation of a field chilled mirror is subject to a number of influences which may degrade its performance.
-An instrument operating continuously in the field should be the subject of weekly check measurements.
+Regular comparisons should be made against a reference instrument, such as an Assmann psychrometer or another chilled-mirror hygrometer, should be madeor even a relative humidity instrument, as the operation of a field chilled mirror is subject to a number of influences which may degrade its performance.
+An instrumentoperating continuously in the field should be the subject of weekly check measurements.
 As the opportunity arises, its operation at both dew and frost points should be verified.
 When the mirror temperature is below 0 °C the deposit should be inspected visually, if this is possible, to determine whether it is of supercooled water or ice.

-A possible check is to compare the mirror temperature measurement with the air temperature while the thermal control system of the hygrometer is inactive.
-The check is best done with the mirror as openly exposed as possible to ambient air, by removing any head cover.
+A usefulpossible check is to compare the mirror temperature measurement with the air temperature while the thermal control system of the hygrometer is inactive.
+The instrument should be aspirated, and the air temperature measured at the mouth of the hygrometer air intake.
+This check The check is best done with the mirror as openly exposed as possible to ambient air, by removing any head cover.
 Checking is best performed under stable, non-condensing conditions.
 In bright sunshine, the sensor and duct should be shaded and allowed to come to equilibrium.
-For the check to be meaningful, it is essential that the mirror and its housing reach ambient temperature.
+The aspiration rate may be increased for this testFor the check to be meaningful, it is essential that the mirror and its housing reach ambient temperature.
 This can take considerable time after switching off normal operation.

-An independent field check of the mirror thermometer interface can be performed by simulating the thermometer signal.
+An independent field calibrationcheck of the mirror thermometer interface maycan be performed by simulating the thermometer signal.
 In the case of a platinum resistance thermometer, a standard platinum resistance simulation box, or a decade resistance box and a set of appropriate tables, may be used.
 A special simulator interface for the hygrometer control unit may also be required.